 In wrapping up her commentary, Dr. Diez Roux declares that the message in Dr. Krieger's 1993 article remains as compelling now as it was when first published.
 Indeed, as Dr. Krieger notes, advances in understanding and addressing the connections between structural inequities in race, sex, and social class have sparked backlash at both official and grassroots levels.
 In concluding her commentary, Dr. Krieger writes that in 2018, the Black–White disparity in infant mortality was as bad as or worse than in 1993, just one example of the work still to be done in the journey toward health justice.

-We hope you find our September articles to be timely, topical and informative.
+We hope you find this feature, as well as the rest of our June 2022 articles, to be timely, topical, and informative.

 Yours in prevention and health,